Winter Itinerary: The Adventurer’s 3-Day Guide to Cool Times and Hot Turns in Kimberley BC

 - Limber up for a full day of skiing and discover our Mountain magic.
 With 80 runs to choose from, the Kimberley Alpine Resort has everything from cruisy groomers, to glades and moguls.
-Mellow-movers and park-tricksters stick to the Northstar chair, while those who love steeps and bumps head to the “backside” to lap the Easter and Tamarack chairs.
+Mellow-movers and park-tricksters stick to the "frontside" of Northstar Mountain, while those who love steeps and bumps head to the “backside” to lap the Easter and Tamarack chairs.
 Looking for more?
 Home to the longest lit run in North America, the Kimberley Alpine Resort is a good place to be night-skiing under the stars.
 Ski passes can be purchased at the Ticket Window or online.

 Tip: Legend has it that the Kimberley Alpine Resort has its fair share of sun pits to enjoy.
 Keen observers who spend a little time exploring the top of the Mountain will be rewarded with glorious wintertime sunshine and in-the-know Kimberley folk there.

 - At the end of the ski day, all runs lead to The Stemwinder.
 Enjoy a beer, an appy, and some live music, before strolling down the Peak-To-Platzl to the Old Bauernhaus Restaurant for dinner.
 Our choice?
 Chow down on the multi-course Bavarian Feast to build up some strength for tomorrow - you’ve got another big day ahead of you, adventurer!